torsday/notebook/GLOSSARY.md

 Lightweight Directory Access Protocol: An open, vendor-neutral, industry standard application protocol for accessing and maintaining distributed directory information services over an Internet Protocol (IP) network.

+## Ncurses

+A programming library providing an API that allows the programmer to write text-based user interfaces in a terminal-independent manner.
+It is a toolkit for developing "GUI-like" application software that runs under a terminal emulator.

 ## Postgres

 See: PostgreSQL.